 Numerous panoramic viewpoints of Locarno, Lake Maggiore, and the Maggia Valley await.
 Some people were basking in the sun, and others were sipping a refreshing Gazosa soda.
 I chose to visit the Cardada Observation Platform.
 The platform extends over the mountain's edge, allowing no obstructions from your view.
 After taking many photos, I rejoin my new friends for an apéro at the Casa Colmanicchio.

 18:15 – 18:45 Transfer back to the hotel

 18:30 – 18:45 A sunset walk down the mountain

 We get off the cable car in Orselina, and hike down the mountainside to get a better perspective of the Madonna del Sasso.
-It is straight out of a painting; you have to see it to believe it.
+It is straight from a painting; you must see it to believe it.

 I respectfully walk through the church, enjoying its architecture and art.
 Before leaving, I light a candle for my ancestors.
-Paying respect for their hard work so that I can enjoy this very moment, standing in this golden sunset of Madonna del Sasso: joyful, healthy, and eternally grateful.
+I pay respect their hard work so that I can enjoy this moment, standing in the golden sunset of Madonna del Sasso: joyful, healthy, and eternally grateful.

 20:30 – Twilight… Dinner at Lafontana inside Hotel Belvedere